Theory of the Room-Temperature QHE in Graphene: Electron Dynamics in Graphene

 where $j=1$ and 2 represent the ``electron'' and ``hole'', respectively.
-Magnetotransport experiments by Zhang {\it et al}.\,\cite{9} indicate that the ``electrons'' are the majority carriers in graphene.
-Thus, our theory is agreement with experiments.
+In view of Eqs.\,(\ref{3}) and (\ref{4}), $n_1(T)>n_2(T)$.
+Hence the ``electrons'' are the majority carriers in graphene.
+Magnetotransport experiments by Zhang {\it{et al.}}\,\cite{9} indicate that the ``electrons'' are the majority carriers in graphene in agreement with experiments.